jjfeng/monitoring_ML_performativity/README.md

-# Companion code for the manuscript "Monitoring machine learning (ML)-based risk prediction algorithms in the presence of confounding medical interventions"
+# Companion code for the manuscript "Monitoring machine learning (ML)-based risk prediction algorithms in the presence of performativity"

 ## Installation instructions
 * This code is designed for running with pip.
 Packages are listed in requirements.txt.